 Sure, you may not have successfully kicked (or picked up) your habit yet but that doesn’t mean you can’t.
 And it doesn’t mean anything about your worth or value.
 Acknowledge these negative self-defeating thoughts.
 Write them down.
 Get them out.
 And give yourself some grace!
 Beating yourself up certainly won’t get you closer to your goals.

-We’re all fired up when we first get started but white-knuckle willpower won’t keep you going.
+We’re all fired up when we first get started but self-discipline and white-knuckle willpower won’t keep you going.
 What will is the constant reminder that you’re more than capable!
+And that means adding your new habit to a long list of ones you’re successfully doing.

 Uncover Your Triggers

 Habits don’t just happen; they are triggered by something.
-So, uncovering your triggers or discovering things that can become triggers for new better habits is key.
+So, uncovering your triggers or discovering things that can become triggers to form new better habits is key.

 A trigger is the signal to your brain to do the habit.
-It might be a feeling or an activity or could even be both.
+Almost anything in your surroundings or even within you could be a trigger.
+It might be a thought or feeling (such as stress) or a sight, sound, or location (and those are just a few possible trigger sources).

 For example, when I wanted to quit smoking, I discovered that there were activities in my day such as eating and driving and feelings like stress that triggered me to reach for a cigarette.